blockwell-ai/docs/docs/wallet/README.md

 ---
-title: Introduction
+title: Blockwell Wallet
 ---

-# Blockwell-QR
+# Blockwell Wallet

 [https://qr.blockwell.ai](https://qr.blockwell.ai)

 ## Introduction

-Blockwell-QR is a system for making any kind of blockchain interaction very easy.
+Blockwell Wallet is a system for making any kind of blockchain interaction very easy.
-Anyone can create unique QR Codes that when scanned using a white-labelable Blockwell-QR Wallet app allows anyone make transactions with smart contracts in a few seconds.
+Anyone can create unique QR Codes that when scanned using a white-labelable Blockwell Wallet Wallet app allows anyone make transactions with smart contracts in a few seconds.

 QR Codes can be made simply for transferring tokens, or they can be complex